Waltzer Law Group logo

 Visit Waltzer Law Group

-Doctor's Verdict on Waltzer Law Group
+Research Note on Waltzer Law Group

 Waltzer Law Group is appropriate for individuals in New York or New Jersey seeking professional bankruptcy representation or exploring alternatives to bankruptcy.
-The primary caveat is that transparent pricing information is absent from their website—clients should request detailed fee structures and payment terms during initial consultation before committing to representation.
+The primary caveat is that listed pricing information is absent from their website—clients should request detailed fee structures and payment terms during initial consultation before committing to representation.

 • Individuals in NY or NJ facing Chapter 7 or Chapter 13 bankruptcy filing